iameo/iameo-blog-src/content/articles/2023-06-27-HTTPS_moving_on_from_HTTP.md

 This step is entirely down to your preferences; from cost, depending on the domain, to domain provider.
 I purchased a .com.ng on WhogoHost, a domain provider based in Nigeria.

-Depending on the domain provider most of the DNS informations will be automatically filled while allowing edit where necessary, under **DNS manager**.
+Depending on the domain provider most of the DNS information will be automatically filled while allowing editing where necessary, under **DNS manager**.
 This step is ideally initiated once **Add New Zone** is triggered.

 ![whogohost - manage DNS](/images/manage_dns.png "whogohost - manage DNS")